Image source: photo from my classroom

 Reflection

-In formulating the fundamental question to my action research plan, I had to consider the steps to take to conduct the research.
-Following Mertler's book (Mertler, 2019) I followed the 4 steps to crafting an action research outline.
+In formulating the fundamental question for my action research plan, I considered my innovation plan and the steps to take to conduct the research.
+Following Mertler's book (Mertler, 2019), I followed the 4 steps to crafting an action research outline.
 Those four steps are:

 I feel like the courses I’ve taken have strengthened my ability to gather information for my Action Research plan, building a foundation that has brought me to this point in my education.
 Reflecting on my work has helped me grow into a more confident educator.
 I now consistently look at my lessons with an eye for improvement, asking myself what I could do differently to enhance the quality of my teaching.